tmpbci/LJ/README.md

 Open/reload in browser webui/index.html. (javascript must be enabled)

-Check in your client if the server IP is the good one
+Check in your client code if the laser server IP is the good one

 Run your client